Orange-OpenSource/ods-android/docs/components/TextFields.md

 )
 ```

-The limitation behavior should be managed by yourself in the `onValueChange` method of the text field.
+Be careful, the limitation behavior should be managed by yourself in the `onValueChange` method of the text field:

 ```kotlin
 if (text.length <= TextFieldMaxChars) {